DUNE-DAQ/dfmodules/integtest/README.md

 * long_window_readout_test.py - verify that readout windows that require TriggerRecords to be split into multiple sequences works as expected
 * 3ru_1df_multirun_test.py - verify that we don't get empty fragments at end run
   * this test is also useful in looking into high-CPU-usage scenarios because it has 3 RUs
+* tpstream_writing_test.py - verify that TPSets are written to the TP-stream file(s)
 * disabled_output_test.py - verify that the --disable-data-storage option works
 * multi_output_file_test.py - test that the file size maximum config parameter works
 * command_order_test.py - verify that only certain sequences of commands are allowed